Wednesday, April 10, 2013

 B-doubles Are Dangerous and Should Be Banned.

 According to the Australian Department of Infrastructure and Transport, there have been, on average, 35 deaths per year in Queensland involving heavy vehicles.
 35 people are killed every year by trucks.
 When there is as little as one death involving our soldiers, police or teachers there is a public outcry.
 The Easter holidays saw another fatal accident where two more innocent people were killed by a B-double truck.
 According the news report, the driver claimed he made some kind of conscious decision on where to crash.
 This is obviously nonsense.
 The claim raises some questions about the job (it is not a profession) of driving a truck.
-Generally speaking, a liar will make a claim that sounds convincing to the liar and this becomes a psychological marker as to the liar's level of intelligence and understanding of the world.
-Clearly, nobody will believe that anyone can decide where to crash an out-of-control truck - if the truck was under any control, then there would be no accident.
+Clearly, it is improbable that a skilled and experienced driver can decide where to crash an out-of-control truck - if the truck was under any control, then there would be no accident.
 The driver clearly failed to judge the situation correctly.
-The driver is either incompetent, a liar or a murderer.
+The driver is either incompetent, sadly mistaken, a liar or a murderer.

 The Queensland Department of Transport and Main Roads currently have a campaign aimed to reduce the number of needless bloody deaths on Queensland roads; Distracted Driving.
 Such is the problem of being distracted while driving that the Queensland TMR has managed to create a new genre of its own among the top four reasons that trucks kill people.
 As at the time writing, Queensland heavy vehicles are the only Australian state to have killed a baby.